cerebroapp/cerebro-search/readme.md

-> ⚠️ This plugin is currently in development. ⚠️
->
-> It is being developed for a **future version of CerebroApp** that hasn't been released yet.
+> ⚠️ This plugin is being developed for a **future version of CerebroApp** that hasn't been released yet.
 > For now custom scoped package functionality is limited and doesn't support settings, that are a need for using this plugin.
 >
 > For now we suggest using alternatives like `cerebro-google`, `cerebro-ecosia` or `cerebro-duckduckgo`.